keithasaurus/koda-validate/README.md

 ```python3
 validator("abc")
 ```

+(Feel free to check out [The Basics](#the-basics) and [Philosophy](#philosophy) if you are missing any context on how validation has been documented up to this point.)

-For example, this is how you could re-use the same `StringValidator` in both sync and async contexts:
+For example, this is how you could re-use the same `StringValidator` instance in both sync and async contexts:
 ```python3
 import asyncio